Canaiolo Grape Variety

 In the rolling hills between Florence and Siena, there is a grape variety with ancient origins.
 It has been part of this timeless landscape for centuries, providing color, acidity, and verve to the wines of Chianti.
 It is an Italian red wine grape with beautiful aromatics and a very distinct flavor profile that transmits the characteristics of its terroir with razor-sharp precision.
 In addition, it boasts a very attractive texture and mouthfeel.

-For centuries, Canaiolo was a significant part of the economic and cultural life of Tuscany.
-Agronomists and historians believe that Canaiolo is indigenous to central Italy, cultivated by the ancient Etruscans and the Romans after them.
+For centuries, Canaiolo was a significant part of Tuscany’s economic and cultural life.
+Agronomists and historians believe Canaiolo is indigenous to central Italy and cultivated by the ancient Etruscans and the Romans.
 Indeed, Canaiolo was once ubiquitous in Tuscany as the villas, olive groves, and cypress trees.
-By the 18th century, Canaiolo is believed to have dominated the wines of Chianti, a position it retained for many years.
+By the 18th century, Canaiolo was believed to have dominated the wines of Chianti, a position it retained for many years.

 But there is one key reason for Canaiolo’s immense popularity during this era.
 To understand why growers favored the grape, you have to take a journey back into 19th-century winemaking.
 The way wine was produced in Tuscany had changed very little since the Middle Ages; hand-harvested grapes were loaded into a ‘grinder’ that tore off most of the stems before transferal to a large wooden vessel made of chestnut or beech.
 If all went well, fermentation would then start.
 Twice a day, members of the family climbed a ladder to the open top of the vat and lowered themselves down.
 This weight was usually enough to break the thick raft of skins, and still-whole grapes buoyed up on the surface by releasing carbon dioxide during the fermentation.

 Unfortunately, time was rarely on their side.
 Three weeks or so after the harvest, the weather in Tuscany usually turned very chilly.
-This, of course, is long before the days of temperature-controlled fermentation and stainless steel; the yeast responsible for completing the process would often stop working, as it cannot function at lower temperatures.
+This was long before the days of temperature-controlled fermentation and stainless steel; the yeast responsible for completing the process would often stop working, as it cannot function at lower temperatures.
 Thus, the winegrower was faced with an unfinished job, and active yeast cells were still alive in a concoction of wine and must.
 It was a headache, to put it mildly.

 However, Chianti found a solution.
 It’s called ‘governo,’ a technique whereby a percentage of air-dried and concentrated grapes are added to the unfinished process to cause refermentation.
 As a result, the yeast cells are reactivated by the intensely sweet must, even during the chilly depths of late autumn.
-Canaiolo was the ideal candidate for this task, as it has a remarkable ability to withstand prolonged desiccation without rotting.
+Canaiolo was ideal for this task, as it can withstand prolonged desiccation without rotting.

 Tuscany’s winemaking culture changed dramatically in the latter half of the 20th century.
 Unfortunately, the devastation caused by the phylloxera louse at the end of the 19th century did Canaiolo no favors.
-The varietal did not adapt well to the only solution available to winegrowers, which was to graft European vines onto American rootstock.
+The varietal did not adapt well to the only solution available to winegrowers: to graft European vines onto American rootstock.

 A hundred years later, Canaiolo’s future was looking very uncertain indeed.
 So when both Chianti and the Chianti Classico regions were granted DOCG status in 1984, the formula for making this venerable wine style was modified.
 The principal change to the ‘recipe’ laid down by Barone Bettino Ricasoli in the middle of the 1800s (he greatly advocated using Canaiolo) was the right to add international varieties like Merlot and Cabernet Sauvignon into the blend.
 At this time, the addition of 5-10% Canaiolo remained obligatory.
 It was used to soften the occasionally astringent tannins of Sangiovese, inserting a welcome dash of color and ripe tannin.
 But the pendulum was swinging in the direction of French varietals in the 1990s.